feathersui/feathersui-starling/documentation/help/markdown/stack-screen-navigator.md

 ---
 # How to use the Feathers StackScreenNavigator component

-The [`StackScreenNavigator`](../api-reference/feathers/controls/StackScreenNavigator.html) class supports navigation between screens or menus, with a history stack that makes it simple to display a new screen or to return to the previous one.
+The [`StackScreenNavigator`](../api-reference/feathers/controls/StackScreenNavigator.html) class supports navigation between screens or menus, with a history stack that makes it simple to return to the previous screen.
+Events dispatched from the active screen can be used to push a new screen onto the stack, to pop the active screen, or even to call a function.

-Navigation can be enhanced with animation, called a [transition](transitions.html).
-Feathers provides a number of transitions out of the box, and a simple API lets you create custom transitions.

-Events dispatched from the active screen can be used to push a new screen onto the stack or to pop the active screen.
 When a new screen is pushed onto the stack, the previous screen may save its current state to be restored later.

+Navigation can be enhanced with animation, called a [*transition*](transitions.html).
+Feathers provides a number of transitions out of the box, and a simple API allows anyone to create custom transitions.
+Separate transitions may be defined on a `StackScreenNavigator` for both push and pop actions, but an individual screen may also define its own unique transitions that are different from these defaults.

 ## The Basics

-Create a `StackScreenNavigator` like this:
+Let's start by creating a `StackScreenNavigator` and adding it to the display list:

 ``` code
 this._navigator = new StackScreenNavigator();